LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-have also been reported for tasks in which listeners must divide their attention between both speech streams present in the stimulus instead of attending only one of the two,[@KoelewijnEtAl2014] or when the expected location, temporal onset and talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]
+have also been reported for tasks in which listeners must divide their attention between both speech streams present in the stimulus instead of attending only one of the two,[@KoelewijnEtAl2014] or when the expected location or talker of a speech stream were unknown as opposed to predictable.[@KoelewijnEtAl2015]

-The present study was designed to investigate whether the pupillary response is also sensitive to attention switches, and to discover whether stimulus degradation would elicit a pupillary response in a closed-set speech perception task that did not require semantic processing of meaningful sentences.
-Pupil dilation was measured while listeners heard two speech streams of spoken alphabet letters, with pre-trial cues instructing them to either switch attention from one stream to the other at a designated mid-trial gap, or to maintain attention on the same stream both before and after the gap.
+However, it is unknown whether the greater pupil dilation in divided attention tasks is due to the demands of processing more information, or the effort of switching attention back and forth between streams (or both).
+The present study was designed to test whether auditory attention switches in a strictly selective attention task would elicit mental effort that was detectable using pupillometry.
+Both experiments involve selective attention to one of two auditory streams (spoken alphabet letters), and a pre-trial cue indicating (1) which stream to attend to and (2) whether to maintain attention on that stream throughout the trial, or switch attention to the other stream at a designated mid-trial gap.
+In this way, there is no need or advantage for listeners to try to attend both streams throughout the trial, so any increase in pupil dilation seen in the switch attention trials should index the effort due to attention switching, rather than effort due to processing two streams’ worth of information.
+On the assumption that the divided attention results of Koelewijn and colleagues[@KoelewijnEtAl2014] were at least partially due to listeners switching back and forth between streams, we predicted greater pupil dilation on trials that required attention switching.

-Extrapolating from the divided attention results of Koelewijn and colleagues,[@KoelewijnEtAl2014] we predicted greater pupil dilation on trials that required attention switching; we also expected stimulus degradation to affect pupil dilation (in line with Winn and colleague’s findings regarding spectrally degraded sentences).[@WinnEtAl2015]
+Additionally, the two experiments include manipulations of the stimuli designed to compromise auditory streaming, and thereby make the task of maintaining or switching attention more difficult.
+We thus expected that the pupillary response would be larger in trials with more degraded stimuli, trials where target and masker streams were harder to distinguish, or trials where the time allocated for switching between streams was shorter.
+Secondarily, these manipulations provide a test of whether the kind of pupillary response seen in previous studies that required semantic processing of meaningful sentences might also be seen in a simpler, closed-set target detection task.
+Based on findings showing that harder pitch discrimination trials elicit larger dilations than easier trials,[@KahnemanBeatty1967] and based on findings from Winn and colleagues that differences in dilation to sentences with different degrees of spectral degradation occurred _during_ sentential stimuli as well as in the post-stimulus delay and response period,[@WinnEtAl2015] we expected that the stimulus degradations in and of themselves might also yield larger dilations (in addition to any effect the degradations might have on auditory stream selection).

 # Experiment 1

 Experiment 1 involved target detection in one of two spatially separated speech streams.
-In addition to the maintain- versus switch-attention manipulation, there was a stimulus manipulation previously shown to cause variation in task
+In addition to the maintain- versus switch-attention manipulation, there was a stimulus manipulation previously shown[@NabelekRobinson1982] to cause variation in task
-performance: degradation of binaural cues to talker location (implemented as presence/absence of simulated reverberation).[@NabelekRobinson1982]  Reduced task performance and greater pupil dilation were predicted for the reverberant condition.
+performance: degradation of binaural cues to talker location (implemented as presence/absence of simulated reverberation).
+Reduced task performance and greater pupil dilation were predicted for the reverberant condition.
 This manipulation was incorporated into the pre-trial cue (i.e., on reverberant trials, the cue was also reverberant).
 Additionally, the voice of